Workplace Violence Prevention Program (WVPP)

 Background

-On September 30, 2023, Governor Newsom signed into law Senate Bill 553 (SB 553), which details new occupational safety measures for nearly all California employers, including UCI’s main campus.
+On September 30, 2023, Governor Newsom signed into law Labor Code: 6401.9., which details new occupational safety measures for nearly all California employers, including UC Irvine’s main campus.
 This legislation mandates the development and implementation of a Workplace Violence Prevention Program by July 1, 2024, to help ensure the safety and well-being of all employees, students, and visitors.

-These are the highlights the following SB 553 key provisions that will impact the UCI campus:
+These are the highlights the following Labor Code: 6401.9. key provisions that will impact the UC Irvine campus:

 • Workplace Violence Prevention Plan (WVPP): Develop and implement WVPP specific to the hazards and corrective measures for each work area and operation.
 The plan builds upon existing protocols such as responding to emergencies, evacuation plans, post-incident response and investigation procedures, and more.